 St Jerome’s Vulgate Bible (382-405 AD)

-used in Britain throughout the Middle Ages and into the Early Modern period.
+St Jerome was mainly responsible for this translation of the Bible from the original Hebrew into Latin.
+This was the definitive edition NoahsSacrificeused in Britain throughout the Middle Ages and into the Early Modern period.
 Its name comes from the Latin vulgatus meaning ‘common’ or ‘popular’ – it was a translation written using the everyday style of fourth century Latin.

 Although you may not be able to understand Latin, look at the extract below and see if you can find out anything about the language that is being used to tell the story of Noah.